Redth/ZXing.Net.Mobile/readme.md

-# ZxingSharp.Mobile
+# ZXing.Mobile.Mobile

-ZxingSharp.Mobile is a C#/.NET library based on the open source Barcode Library: ZXing (Zebra Crossing).
+ZXing.Mobile.Mobile is a C#/.NET library based on the open source Barcode Library: ZXing (Zebra Crossing).
 It works with MonoTouch, Mono for Android, and Windows Phone.
-The goal of ZxingSharp.Mobile is to make scanning barcodes as effortless and painless as possible in your own applications.
+The goal of ZXing.Mobile.Mobile is to make scanning barcodes as effortless and painless as possible in your own applications.

-*NOTE*: ZxingSharp.Mobile is still quite BETA!
+*NOTE*: ZXing.Mobile.Mobile is still quite BETA!
 Your mileage may vary!

 ### Usage
-The simplest example of using ZxingSharp.Mobile looks something like this:
+The simplest example of using ZXing.Mobile.Mobile looks something like this:

 ```csharp
   var scanner = new ZXing.Mobile.MobileBarcodeScanner();